|GENERAL STUDENT INFORMATION!

-In order to receive full credit for classes, students must attend at least 85% of the scheduled classes.
-For 12 week classes, a student must be in attendance for at least 10 weeks; for 26 week classes, at least 22.
-Please note, in some classes, an instructor may require 100% attendance along with all other requirements before granting successful completion and credit.
+In order to receive full credit for any program students must attend a minimum number of the scheduled classes as defined by the instructor, the certifying body or crediting agency.
+Please note, in some classes may require 100% attendance along with all other requirements before granting successful completion and credit.

 Cancelled Class Meetings

-In the event of cancelled classes, every attempt will be made to reschedule at a time mutually convenient for the students and instructor which may be after the last regularly scheduled class.
+In the event of cancelled class sessions, every attempt will be made to reschedule at a time mutually convenient for the students and instructor which may be after the last regularly scheduled class.

-Morris County Vocational School District reserves the right to cancel any program or class due to low enrollment or valid changes in scheduling.
+Morris County Vocational School District reserves the right to cancel any program or class due to low enrollment or extenuating circumstances.
 See Refund Policy for tuition reimbursement.

-Certificates may be issued for students who successfully complete the coursework, meet all attendance requirements and receive the recommendation of the instructor.
+Certificates may be issued for students who successfully complete the coursework, meet all attendance requirements and receive the recommendation of the instructor; students may be awarded participation certificates if they do not qualify for program completion.
 Certificate replacements must be requested in writing.
 There is a $10 fee for each replacement.

 Students are expected to be aware of and abide by all MCVSD policies and all public laws with respectful conduct toward instructors, staff and other students.
 The school is obliged to take action (dismissal, suspension, informing the authorities) if a student’s conduct is illegal, destructive or disruptive.